2019 La Motte Sauvignon Blanc

 Each vineyard grows in its own macro climate and different clones are represented.
 All the vineyards are trellised and managed to maintain a perfect balance between leaf coverage and yield.
 Thanks to the different terroirs, each region produces its own distinctive grapes, so grapes from each area make a unique contribution to the character of this wine.

 Grapes were harvested at between 17 and 23 degrees Balling, to capture natural acids and produce fuller, riper flavours.
 The process was reductive, with cold fermentation (14 °C).
 After fermentation, the wine was left on the lees for three months to enhance complexity.
-For further complexity, the wine was blended with 10% Semillon.
-The first batch of 145 000 cartons (6 x 750 ml) was bottled on the 7th of May 2018 for release as 2018 La Motte Sauvignon Blanc.
+For further complexity, the wine was blended with 8% Semillon.
+The first batch of 100 000 cartons (6 x 750 ml) was bottled on 1 April 2019 for release as 2019 La Motte Sauvignon Blanc.

-Greeny straw to light straw in colour.
+Light straw in colour.
 Lots of gooseberry on the nose, together with lemon and tropical notes.
-Much fuller and sumptuous on the palate than in other years, probably as a result of another dry season that enhanced concentration.
-The finish is still juicy, light and lingering, with a fresh acidity.
+Very polished and silky on the palate.
+Higher acidity than in other years, but well balanced by the almost medium-bodied weight.
+The finish is juicy, light and lingering with a fresh finish.